bieniu/ha-shellies-discovery-gen2/README.md

 - Shelly Plus 1
 - Shelly Plus 1PM
 - Shelly Plus 2PM
+- Shelly Plus H&T
 - Shelly Plus I4
 - Shelly Pro 1
 - Shelly Pro 1PM
 - Shelly Pro 2
 - Shelly Pro 2PM
 - Shelly Pro 4PM

+## Battery powered devices

+Battery powered devices like Plus H&T are put to sleep most of the time.
+For this reason, adding/updating entities configuration for a device should be done as follows:

+- enter the device into setup mode (press the button on the device)
+- manually run `Shellies Announce Gen2` automation

 ## How to debug